Madhav-blip/finger-detector-live-v1/README.md

 # finger-detector-live-v1
-Here, the program can detect the fingers whether they are up or down in real time and also shows us the fps
+Here, the program can detect the fingers whether they are up or down in real time and also shows us the fps.
+##  Features
+- Detects hand landmarks live from webcam
+- Shows which fingers are up/down
+- Displays real-time FPS
+##  Tech Stack
+- Python
+- OpenCV
+- MediaPipe